cloudflare/cloudflare-docs/content/ssl/ssl-for-saas/custom-certificates/_index.md

 pcx-content-type: concept
 weight: 5
 meta:
-  title: Custom certificates — SSL for SaaS
+  title: Custom certificates — Cloudflare for SaaS
 ---

-# Custom certificates — SSL for SaaS
+# Custom certificates — Cloudflare for SaaS

 If your customers need to provide their own key material, you may want to [upload a custom certificate](/ssl/ssl-for-saas/custom-certificates/uploading-certificates/).
 Cloudflare will automatically bundle the certificate with a certificate chain [optimized for maximum browser compatibility](/ssl/edge-certificates/custom-certificates/bundling-methodologies/#compatible).